 Final word from Sportdoctorlondon regarding DRUJ injury

 DRUJ injury is a common cause of pain on the outside of the wrist.
-Diagnosis depends on pain symptoms, examination, and investigations such as X-rays and MRIs.
+Diagnosis depends on the presentation of pain symptoms, physical examination, and various investigations, including X-rays and MRIS.
 See a doctor who has experience in managing ulnar wrist pain.

 Leave A Comment